NataliaEde/Movie_Popularity_Predictor-Recommendation-System/README.md

 ![READ me](https://github.com/NataliaEde/Movie_Popularity_Predictor-Recommendation-System/assets/44559346/80f93248-4a3c-4186-939f-b57647a4a75b)

 ### Data

-We worked with a comprehensive dataset of 4,800 movies, which included features such as genres, languages, budget, popularity, revenue, and runtime.
-We merged two datasets: one containing title, cast, and crew information, and another encompassing the remaining features. https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata
+We started with two separate datasets: one containing information on movie features such as genres, languages, budget, popularity, revenue, and runtime, and the other including details on movie titles, cast, and crew.
+These datasets were merged to create a comprehensive dataset of 4,800 movie data points from Kaggle.
+This allowed us to analyze a wide range of movies and explore the relationships between different features to gain valuable insights.

+https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

 ### Exploratory Data Analysis